Sorted dynamic tables

 The forced_compaction_revision setting causes a heavy load on the cluster.
 We do not recommend using this attribute without a specific need and understanding of the consequences.

-When fresh writes are added to a table by keys that are ascending on average, the old data is also deleted by keys that are ascending on average.
-At the end of the table, there are partitions with data for which there are tombstones.
+Another popular scenario involves adding fresh writes to a table by keys that are (on average) ascending, while simultaneously deleting old data by keys that are also, on average, ascending.
+In this case, the table is appended with partitions containing logically deleted data that is marked by tombstones.
 These partitions will not be compressed as long as the number of chunks in them is small.
-The table size stored on the disk is constantly increasing, although the amount of data in it will remain constant.
-A possible solution is to specify the auto_compaction_period parameter that sets the periodicity at which partitions will be forced to compact.
+The size of the table on the disk keeps increasing, even though the amount of undeleted data in the table remains constant.
+A possible solution is to specify the auto_compaction_period parameter, which sets the periodicity at which partitions are forced to compact.

 Aggregation columns